Jeff Richard: Career

 In 2018, Richard would win his second provincial title, defeating Team Cotter in the final in an extra end.

 Personal life

-Jeff Richard grown up in family of curlers: his father is Gerry Richard, curler and coach, World and Canadian champion; his sister Jeanna Schraeder played third in team of Kelly Scott, she is World and Canadian champion.
+Jeff Richard grew up in a family of curlers.
+His father is World and Canadian champion curler and coach Gerry Richard.
+His sister Jeanna Schraeder played third for the World and Canadian champion team Kelly Scott.

 Richard is the manager at Sunset Ranch Golf & Country Club in Kelowna.
 He is married to Brooklyn Leitch and has one son.